michaeldorman/michaeldorman.github.io/cv.md

 ## Peer-Reviewed Articles

+* Waitz, Y., Cohen, Y., **Dorman, M.**, Perevolotsky, A. 2015.
+From microsite selection to population spatial distribution: Pinus halepensis colonization in mediterranean-type ecosystems.
+Plant Ecology, in press

 * Volis, S., Zhang, Y., **Dorman, M.**, Blecher, M. 2015. *Iris atrofusca* genetic and phenotypic variation, the role of habitat-specific selection in this variation structuring, and conservation implications using quasi in situ guidelines.
 Israel Journal of Plant Sciences, in press <a href="https://dl.dropboxusercontent.com/s/zodz4ggvh9a2pya/Volis%20et%20al%202015.pdf?dl=0">[PDF]</a>

 * **Dorman, M.**, Perevolotsky, A., Sarris, D., Svoray, T. 2015.
 Amount vs. temporal pattern: On the importance of intra-annual climatic conditions on tree growth in a dry environment.
 Journal of Arid Environments, 118:65-68 <a href = "https://dl.dropboxusercontent.com/s/p9hld96k1sq7wud/Dorman%20et%20al%202015c.pdf?dl=0">[PDF]</a>